Environmental-Policy-Innovation-Center/ejam-mc-pedp/CONTRIBUTING.md

 ### code repositories and open source contributions

+This version of the EJAM package was forked from the EPA version in mid-2025.

-The open source package EJAM was in a repository called [USEPA/EJAM-open](https://github.com/USEPA/EJAM-open), but *that repository will be archived in mid-2025* with no plans for it to be further developed by EPA.
-Any further development or open source contributions would need to take place elsewhere (not in the EPA repository), such as in forks of the package.
+The EPA open source package EJAM in mid-2025 had been in a repository called [USEPA/EJAM-open](https://github.com/USEPA/EJAM-open), but *that repository was archived in mid-2025* with no plans for it to be further developed by EPA.

+Any further development or open source contributions will take place in this non-EPA repository.

 ------------------------------------